StatCan/gae-eag/en/docs/contact.md

 	<b>How to submit a technical request or report a problem </b>
 	For technical support please submit a ticket via Jira:

-	1. Open Statistics Canada Jira software: [DAS Geospatial Platform (DASGAE)](https://jirab.statcan.ca/projects/DASGEO/summary)
+	1. Open Statistics Canada Jira software: [DAS Support (DASSR)](https://jirab.statcan.ca/projects/DASSR/summary)
 	2. From the Menu Bar, select the button **Create**:
 		![jira_create](images/contact/jira_create.png)
 	3. In the Jira Create Issue Window, Select the Issue Type = **Client Support**: